Changing the way we design, use and reuse plastics

 Our role

 The SPW CRC’s core role is to bring together the research sector, industry, governments and not-for-profits along the entire value chain to conduct collaborative research that will help to transform the way plastic products are designed, manufactured, used, recovered and recycled in Australia.
-The CRC is also focussed on researching how microplastic soil pollution can be remediated in Australia.
+The SPW CRC is also focussed on researching how microplastic soil pollution can be remediated in Australia.

 The SPW CRC will partner with key stakeholders to assist in accelerating Australia’s progress towards its targets of eliminating plastic pollution, establishing a circular and climate neutral economy for plastics and growing a competitive, sustainable advanced manufacturing sector.